-Distribution: A neotropical genus of trees with 72 species distributed from Mexico to southern Brazil including the West Indies.
+Distribution: Aiouea is a neotropical genus of trees with 72 species distributed from Mexico to southern Brazil including the West Indies.
 Only two species (A. guianensis Aubl. and A. laevis (Mart.)
-Kosterm.) are reported as sometimes leaning or scrambling shrubs or lianas (Renner 1982).
+Kosterm.) are reported as sometimes leaning or scrambling shrubs or lianas.
 Aiouea guianensis occurs in Trinidad and the Guianas, while A. laevis has a wider distribution, found in Trinidad, the Guianas and Brazil (Amapá, Amazonas, and Bahia); predominantly in terra firme, moist forests, at low elevations.

-CASSYTHA Linnaeus, Sp.
+CASSYTHA Osbeck ex Linnaeus, Sp.
 Pl.
 35. 1753.